saiSunkari19/akash/README.md

 Akash Suite is the reference implementation of the [Akash Protocol](https://akash.network/l/whitepaper).
 Akash is an actively-developed prototype currently focused on the distributed marketplace functionality.

-The Suite is composed of two applications: `akash` and `akashd`:
+The Suite is composed of two applications: `akashctl` and `akashd`:

 - `akashd` is the ([tendermint](https://github.com/tendermint/tendermint)-powered) blockchain node that implements the decentralized exchange.
-- `akash` is the client used to access the exchange and network in general.
+- `akashctl` is the client used to access the exchange and network in general.

 ## Get Started with Akash